nautobot/nautobot/examples/logging/advanced_requests.md

 but is missing details such as the request user name.
 This can be helpful in debugging.
 This example shows how the request user can be added to the logs for 4xx and 5xx responses.

+Using the django-request-logging module can lead to password leaks if not configured correctly.
+If using in production, make sure that you capture all passwords and mask them in logs.
+The bellow example uses the `mask_password` function to manipulate the message before logged.

 ```python
 def add_username(record):
     if hasattr(record, "request") and hasattr(record.request, "user"):